Could Chromebooks be the sleeper device that IT managers have been waiting for?

 Google has created a way for a fleet of Chromebooks to be centrally administered.
 In fact, there is an extensive list of policy control options for Chromebooks.
 Legacy, corporate applications will be accessible via Citrix using the Citrix Receiver, which was jointly developed by Google and Citrix.

-Still, there may be times that a mobile salesperson needs a locally installed application.
-For example, GoToMeeting, a popular online presentation tool for salespeople, currently requires a local install.
+Still, there may be times when a mobile salesperson needs a locally installed application.
+For example, GoToMeeting, a popular online presentation tool for salespeople, currently requires a local installation.

 As with any new technology, the early corporate adopters of Chromebooks will provide a lot of useful information for would-be adopters.
 While there will likely be several, initial limitations, the IT cost savings and productivity gains associated with Chromebooks could be significant.